 PERS members who joined the system by September 30, 1977 are Plan 1 members.
-Those who joined on or after October 1, 1977 and by either, February 28, 2002 for state or higher education employees, or August 31, 2002 for local government employees, are Plan 2 members unless they exercise an option to transfer their membership to Plan 3.
+Those who joined on or after October 1, 1977 and by either, February 28, 2002 for state or higher education employees, or August 31, 2002 for local government employees, are Plan 2 members unless they exercised an option to transfer their membership to Plan 3.
 PERS members joining the system on or after March 1, 2002 for state and higher education employees, or September 1, 2002 for local government employees have the irrevocable option of choosing membership in either PERS Plan 2 or Plan 3.
 The option must be exercised within 90 days of employment.
 Employees who fail to choose within 90 days default to Plan 3.
-Notwithstanding, PERS Plan 2 and Plan 3 members may opt out of plan membership if terminally ill, with less than five years to live.

 PERS is comprised of and reported as three separate plans for accounting purposes: Plan 1, Plan 2/3, and Plan 3.
 Plan 1 accounts for the defined benefits of Plan 1 members.
 Plan 2/3 accounts for the defined benefits of Plan 2 members and the defined benefits portion of benefits for Plan 3 members.
 Plan 3 accounts for the defined contribution of benefits for Plan 3 members.
 Although members can only be a member of either Plan 2 or Plan 3, the defined benefit portions of Plan 2 and Plan 3 are accounted for in the same pension trust fund.
-All assets of this Plan 2/3 defined benefit plan may legally be used to pay the defined benefits of any of the Plan 2 or Plan 3 members or beneficiaries, as defined by the terms of the plan.
+All assets of this Plan 2/3 may legally be used to pay the defined benefits of any of the Plan 2 or Plan 3 members or beneficiaries, as defined by the terms of the plan.
 Therefore, Plan 2/3 is considered to be a single plan for accounting purposes.

 PERS Plan 1 and Plan 2 retirement benefits are financed from a combination of investment earnings and employer and employee contributions.
 Employee contributions to the PERS Plan 1 and Plan 2 defined benefits plans accrue interest at a rate specified by the Director of DRS.
-During DRS's Fiscal Year 2012, the rate was five and one-half percent compounded quarterly.
-Members in PERS Plan 1 and Plan 2 can elect to withdraw total employee contributions and interest thereon upon separation from PERS-covered employment.
+During DRS Fiscal Year 2013, the rate was five and one-half percent compounded quarterly.
+Members in PERS Plan 1 and Plan 2 can elect to withdraw total employee contributions and interest thereon, in lieu of any retirement benefit, upon separation from PERS-covered employment.

 PERS Plan 1 members are vested after the completion of five years of eligible service.

-PERS Plan 1 members are eligible for retirement after 30 years of service, or at the age of 60 with five years of service, or at the age of 55 with 25 years of service.
+PERS Plan 1 members are eligible for retirement from active status at any age with at least 30 years of service, at the age of 55 with 25 years of service or at age 60 with at least 5 years of service.
+Plan 1 members retiring from inactive status prior to the age of 65 may receive actuarially reduced benefits.